 I create custom quote carts, large shopping carts using Zen Cart, and small shops for clients, too.
 Setting up e-commerce for the 1st time can be completely overwhelming.
 It’s better to hire a web designer to setup your site correctly and then learn how to update your store.
 This shopping cart was designed with small business in mind.
 What if you don’t have a merchant account, you work Full-Time, but you want to start a small online business?
 ECWID is a great solution.
 If you aren’t processing $2,000 a month and can’t afford a $100 month shopping cart what do you do?
 To have a merchant account, you need to be processing at least $2,000 a month.
 Most shopping carts, like Shopify, have monthly processing costs.
 ECWID lets you setup a few products for a lower cost.

 10 products, $0 a month is their starting plan.
 If you want to offer the same product in different colors or sizes, that’s easy to do.You can also setup variables for your products.
 If you already have a website, like PayPal, ECWID easily embeds into your website.
 ECWID also supports 45+ languages and 28+ translations.
-After you setup your store, you need to setup your Payment gateway.
-Online payment processors include the standard: Authorize.Net, your merchant account, PayPal, etc. STRIPE is now also available.
+After you setup a store, you need to setup you’re Payment gateway.
+Online payment processors include the standard: Authorize.Net, merchant accounts, PayPal, etc. STRIPE is now also available.
 It’s a great affordable solution.
 ECWID doesn’t have good SEO so you NEED to add some customization for good SEO.

 If you want a “medium sized” responsive, shopping cart and you don’t have a website, Shopify is a good solution.
 You can build a website and a store with Shopify.
 They have many themes available.
 If you want better navigation, drop down menus and product categories, you are going to spend $200 on a good theme.
 Shopify can also be added to a website.
 Fees will be around $80 a month.